Abhigyan001/Bookstore_redux/README.md

 # Bookstore_redux
 A bookstore made using React and Redux.
+Users can add books inrespective categories and update their progress of reading.